NA62 experiment: Experimental Apparatus

-In order to achieve the desired precision, the NA62 experiment requires a certain level of background rejection with respect to signal strength.
-Namely, high-resolution timing (to support a high-rate environment), kinematic rejection (involving the cutting on the square of the missing mass of the observed particles in the decay with respect to the incident kaon vector), particle identification, hermetic vetoing of photons out to large angles and of muons within the acceptance, and redundancy of information.
+In order to achieve the desired precision, the NA62 experiment requires a certain level of signal sensitivity and background rejection.
+Namely, high-resolution timing (to support a high-rate environment), kinematic rejection (involving the cutting on the square of the missing mass of the observed charged particle from the decay with respect to the incident kaon vector), particle identification (especially distinguishing between pions and muons), hermetic vetoing of photons out to large angles, and redundancy of information.